-Anthony J. Evans is associate professor of economics at ESCP Europe Business School.
-He has published in a range of academic and trade journals and is the coauthor of The Neoliberal Revolution in Eastern Europe (Edward Elgar, 2009).
+Anthony J. Evans is professor of economics at ESCP Europe Business School.
+He has published in a range of academic and trade journals and is the author of Markets for Managers (Wiley, 2014).
 His work has been covered by most broadsheet newspapers, and he has appeared on Newsnight and the BBC World Service.
-He is a member of the Institute of Economic Affairs’ Shadow Monetary Policy Committee.
+He is part of the MOC Affiliate Faculty for the Institute for Strategy and Competitiveness at Harvard Business School, and is a member of the Institute of Economic Affairs’ Shadow Monetary Policy Committee.

 Anthony participated in the Global Colloquium for Participant-Centred Learning at Harvard Business School in 2009 and spent Fall 2011 as a Fulbright Scholar-in-Residence at San Jose State University.
 He received his MA and PhD in Economics from George Mason University, USA, and a BA (Hons) from the University of Liverpool, UK.